MattM31/Driver-Import-Tool/README.md

 * Live command-line output in the window
 * Help tab with usage instructions
 * Version display: `Driver Import Tool v0.9`
+* Device name and model shown at the top (model text can be copied)

 ---